Article Quick Links

 - We have many very different roles on our organization.
 Can we have different performance review templates for different groups?

-Yes.
-Just set up two or more parallel performance review cycles for the same time period.
+Templates cannot be setup and replicated between cycles, but you can setup different cycles running at the same time for each role.
+This still requires separate cycles - you'll need to set up two or more parallel performance review cycles for the same time period.
 For example, you could create one review cycle for C-level executives, and one review cycle for the rest of the employees.
 Then you'd create different forms in the two different review cycles, so the C-level executives answer different questions than other employees.
 Learn more in our video tutorials.

 A review cycle (and the actual questionnaire) is always the same for all people participating in it.
 If it's important to you to ask different kinds of questions of different departments, even if it's just one extra question for a particular department, then we'd suggest creating two independent review cycles that cover the same time frame but have different sets of questions.
 Then you assign people or departments to a particular review cycle depending on which set of questions they should receive.